-Overall, the results aligned with the expectation of low utilization and high success rate.
-These numeric results will be used to establish a historical baseline of expected usage, which will be compared to real world testing results in subsequent years.
+Overall, the results aligned with our expectation of low utilization and high success rate.
+These numeric results will be used to establish a historical baseline for usage, which will be compared to real world testing results in subsequent years.
+CPSI continues to transition clients away from this product and therefore it is unknown whether to expect increased or decreased volume in the next calendar year.